bernhardAxonIvy/doc/source/concepts/testing/unit-testing.rst

 Unit Tests
 ----------

-You can easily write Unit Tests in the Designer to test your Java source code.
+You can easily write Unit Tests in the Designer to test your Java source code using JUnit 5.
+If your code uses the :public-api:`Ivy</ch/ivyteam/ivy/environment/Ivy.html>` environment you can either mock it or use the :public-api:`@IvyTest</ch/ivyteam/ivy/environment/IvyTest.html>` annotation that correctly sets up the environment.
-To aid you in writing your tests you can access the :public-api:`Ivy</ch/ivyteam/ivy/environment/Ivy.html>` context to assert ``Ivy`` specific information.

 How to write Unit Tests